 3. Aisha (2010)

-Where to Watch: Stream on Prime Video.
-You can also rent/buy on digital (Amazon, Vudu) and DVD (expensive).
+Where to Watch: Rent/buy on digital (Amazon, Vudu) and DVD (expensive).

 Why You Should Watch: If you love romantic comedies, modern Jane Austen retellings like Clueless, or Bollywood movies, this one is for you.

 4. “American Playhouse” Sensibility and Sense Episode (1991)

 IMDB Synopsis: Two women and a man start out their adult life with all good intentions to change the world and keep their love alive and vital, but as time shows them (and us), it’s not that easy.

 Why You Should Watch: For a chance to see a rare adaptation.